esmf-org/esmf/src/addon/ESMX/README.md

 | `exe`            | executable used to run test case              | ESMX_TEST_EXE   |
 | `tasks`          | number of tasks used to run test case         | ESMX_TEST_TASKS |

-### esmxRun.yaml
+### ESMX Run Configuration

-At startup, the `esmx_app` executable expects to find a file named `esmxRun.yaml` in the run directory from which it is launched.
+At startup, the `esmx_app` executable checks the first command line argument for a filename.
+If no argument is provided then the filename defaults to `esmxRun.yaml`.
 This is the ESMX run-time configuration file in [YAML](https://yaml.org/) format, providing settings such as the list of components active at run-time, component attributes, the run sequence, as well as application level options.

-An example `esmxRun.yaml` file is given here:
+An example `ESMX Run Configuration` file is given here:

 ```